CDCgov/MEBT/microbetrace/index.md

 <p>
 NOTE: When you click on the link below and accept the EULA, MicrobeTrace will be automatically installed on your PC.
 </p>
-<a class="btn btn-outline-secondart" href="https://microbetrace.cdc.gov/MicrobeTrace/">Launch MicrobeTrace</a>
+<a class="btn btn-outline-secondary" href="https://microbetrace.cdc.gov/MicrobeTrace/">Launch MicrobeTrace</a>
 </div>
 </div>
 </div>